Tuesday, March 11, 2025

 One chip covers 4 through 9, one covers 10 through 15, one covers 16 through 21, one covers 22 through 27, and the last covers 28 through 31.

 Betting a total of $5.00 will win 6.00 ($1.00 profit).
-Of course, bet more you win more.
+Of course, the more you bet, the more you win.
 You can also play this bet on double zero and triple zero tables unless it’s an Electronic Table Game (ETG) or online.
 Some ETGs and online casinos won’t even allow this bet.

 The 8 Chip Bet